DynamicIntuition/dynamicintuition.github.io/content/reports/markov_models.md

 ### Explorations

-The following are left as potential avenues of analysis relating to this model family.
+The following are left as potential avenues of analysis relating to the model family.

 * Smoothing techniques, and an analysis of their benefit in the context of optimal policy.
 * Non-interpretability of $n$-gram model successors; in particular transformer attention.